Dr Lydia Emerson

 Health and Community Sciences

-I completed my PhD at Queen’s University Belfast through a nationally competitive four-year Medical Research Council (MRC) Trials Methodology Research Fellowship.
-My doctoral research focused on developing framework guidance for conducting process evaluations within complex critical care trials.
-I have extensive experience leading process evaluations in RCTs within critical care and perioperative settings, including VAPrapid-2, POPPI, A2B, and SINFONIA.
+I completed my PhD at Queen’s University Belfast through a nationally competitive four-year Medical Research Council (MRC) Trials Methodology Research Fellowship, during which I developed the POETIC framework.
+POETIC provides structured, context-specific guidance for designing and conducting process evaluations within complex critical care trials, with a particular emphasis on how contextual factors and quality of delivery shape trial outcomes.

-At University of Exeter, I am currently conducting the process evaluation for the NIHR-funded CHART Trial (CompreHensive geriatric Assessment for oldeR people with hearT failure and frailty).
+I have extensive experience leading process evaluations in RCTs within critical care, including VAPrapid-2, POPPI, and A2B.
+At University of Exeter, I am currently conducting the process evaluation for the NIHR-funded CHART trial (CompreHensive geriatric Assessment for oldeR people with hearT failure and frailty).
 I also lead a SWAT within the ABC post-ICU transfusion trial, investigating why patients decline participation in a trial focused on recovery from critical illness.